gk199/LLP-TriggerJetCollection/README.md

 A useful comparison is the L1 menu config [mc.py](https://github.com/cms-l1-dpg/L1MenuTools/blob/master/L1Ntuples/mc.py), particularly L22, L113, L117, L123-185.
 I had to comment out lines L145-L185 to avoid errors though.
 L8-L12 may also be needed.

 In `process.p`, the DelayedL1Jet should be listed last.
 Errors may come up if a module is missing (such as `process.load('EventFilter.L1TXRawToDigi.caloLayer1Stage2Digis_cfi')` or `process.load('L1Trigger.L1TCaloLayer1.simCaloStage2Layer1Digis_cfi')`.
+But there are two options: l1tCaloLayer1Digis or SimDigis (the standard).
+I proceeded with simDigis.

-The collections that are expected to be needed are for hcalToken: simHcalTriggerPrimitiveDigis` and for jetToken: `simCaloStage2Digis`.
+The collections that are expected to be needed are for hcalToken: `simHcalTriggerPrimitiveDigis` and for jetToken: `simCaloStage2Digis`.
 CaloStage2 has a few categories, so "Jet" must be specified.

 `L1TReEmulFromRAWsimHcalTP` is likely needed since the digi collection needs to be re-emulated from RAW data (it isn't stored by default).
 The collections are created when running the config file, they are not in the root file.
 The digi collection tag is a sim digi that mc.py customization function produces.